mathieunassar/ghostmodule/README.md

 - **Program lifetime management**: separates the different stages of the program's life: its initialization, runtime and finalization;
 - **Console control**: provides a way to input commands, and controls the output flow to pause when the User is typing;
 - **Command interpretation**: optionally processes user input as commands, previously defined by the developer;
-- **User management**: exposes a login system to restrict the access to some commands and program features.
+- **User management**: exposes a login system to restrict the access to some commands and program features;
-- **Multiplatform**: Linux (Ubuntu, GCC compilers) and Windows (MSVC compilers) platforms are currently supported.
+- **Multiplatform**: Linux (Ubuntu Xenial, GCC compilers) and Windows (MSVC compilers) platforms are currently supported.

 This README file contains the installation instructions, as well as a brief introduction to the features provided by ghostmodule.

 ## Setup

-Being lightweight, the installation of ghostmodule is simple.
+Being lightweight, the installation of ghostmodule is simple and straightforward.

-ghostmodule uses CMake and Conan for the dependency management.
+ghostmodule uses CMake (<https://cmake.org/>) and Conan (<https://conan.io/>) for the dependency management.

-The only external dependency is googletest (<https://github.com/google/googletest>), which is only used for the unit tests.
+The only external dependency is googletest (<https://github.com/google/googletest>), which is used for the unit tests.

 #### Simple installation (without unit tests, with examples)

-Per default, building the unit tests is disabled.
+Per default, building the unit tests and the examples is disabled.
 To build the library, simply execute the CMake script, as in the following example for Windows:

 ```bash
 mkdir build